LKDEV778/First-fivem-reosurce/README.md

 # First-fivem-reosurce
-Script to give weapon pressing "h" and eliminate them using de comand /clearweapons.
+Script to give the weapon by pressing "h" and remove them using the /clearweapons command. command not restricted only for admins !!!ANY PERSON CAN USE IT !!!